Kumar Tuhin

 Kumar Tuhin (born 8 June 1967) is an Indian diplomat from the 1991 batch of the Indian Foreign Service who currently serves as Indian Ambassador to Netherlands.
 Before, this he served as Director General of the Indian Council for Cultural Relations (ICCR) and also served as an Indian Ambassador to Hungary and as Indian High Commissioner to Namibia.
 Before joining the Indian Foreign Service he worked in the Indian Railway Service of Mechanical Engineers.

 Education

-Kumar Tuhin was born on 8 June 1967 in Bihar and received his early education at Braj Kishore Kinder Garten, Chhapra during 1976-1977.
+Kumar Tuhin was born on 8 June 1967 in Bihar and received his early education at Braj Kishore Kinder Garten, Chhapra during 1976–1977.
 He was then admitted at Netarhat Residential School in 1978.
 From 1983 to 1985, he completed his high schooling at St. Xavier's College, Ranchi.
-He then joined IIT Kanpur in 1985 to study Mechanical Engineering.
-But dropped out to study mechanical engineering at Indian Railways Institute of Mechanical and Electrical Engineering, where he was placed on the Roll of Honour for the year 1985.
+He joined IIT Kanpur in 1985 to study Mechanical Engineering.
+He then studied at Indian Railways Institute of Mechanical and Electrical Engineering, where he was placed on the Roll of Honour for the year 1985.
 After graduating in 1990 he worked in the Indian Railway Service of Mechanical Engineers for few years.